 We only need the five ingredients listed above (eggs, milk, flour, and butter) to make popovers plus a popover pan.
 If you are wondering if you need an actual popover pan – yes.
 If you want big beautiful perfectly puffed popovers, you do need a proper popover pan.

-- Using a really good potholder, we take out the hot popover pan and spray with cooking spray.
-Divide the popover batter in the tins and put in the oven for the magic to happen.
+- Using really good potholders, we take out the hot popover pan and spray with cooking spray.
+Divide the popover batter in the tins, filling each tin halfway, and put in the oven for the magic to happen.

 - Bake at 450°F for 15 minutes.
 Then, without opening the oven, reduce the oven temperature to 350°F for 15 minutes.